 We were hugely pleased it was a Self Guided Tour, this I think is their biggest achievement, as no matter the age of your children you need to go at their pace, also for children like Grayson (autistic/disabled) this alleviated any concerns of him upsetting other patrons with outbursts etc.

 |Babies and I starting the tour|

-You then get to see some of the packing and manufacturing plant, this is not a factory tour so you aren’t in with the machines, but through glass you get to see chocolate moving on conveyor belts, this was fun to watch, you are also given more chocolate, yum yum.
+You then get to see some of the packing and manufacturing plant, this is not a factory tour so you aren’t in with the machines, but through the glass, you get to see chocolate moving on conveyor belts, this was fun to watch, you are also given more chocolate, yum.

 We then moved along the tour enjoying writing our names in chocolate, seeing chocolate shoes being made and decorated, eating scrummy yummy melted chocolate pots and watching the Gorilla from the Cadbury Advert play the drums (so fun).